BrechtKeppens/Devasc_Skills/README.md

 `deactivate`
 #### Verify the packages that are installed in the system environment
 `python3 -m pip freeze`
+#### Sharing a virtual environment
+1. Verify that the virtual environment is active: `source <name>/bin/activate`
+2. Send the output of the pip3 freeze command to a text file called requirements.txt: `pip3 freeze > requirements.txt`
+3. Deactivate the environment: `deactivate`
+4. Create and activate a new python virtual environment: `python3 -m venv <newname>`&&`source <newname>/bin/activate`
+5. Install the same packages in the new virtual environment: `pip3 install -r requirements.txt`
+6. Verify the packages are installed: `pip3 freeze`
 ### • Task Troubleshooting:

 ### • Task Verification: